Radio Submissions That Get Airplay And Grow Your Fan Base

 That might help a little, but not much.
 When you only mail a disc with no case, you’re telling the music/radio platform that you are just going through the motions because you have to, and that you really don’t care about your own product.
 Make sure the discs are protected from scratches, cracks or potentially breaking (we all have had bad experiences with bubble-wrapped envelopes not doing their job).

-Radio Airplay, Audience Growth, Music Industry Networking & More Secrets Revealed
+Get Airplay, Audience Growth, Music Industry Networking & More

 Radio airplay is an essential piece to growing your audience, selling more music and playing better concerts and venues.